 Can I store personal information collected on behalf of the University at any place other than Emily Carr?
 No, all information collected for University business should remain secured on campus.

 Do references required by potential students or employers require individual’s permission?
 Reference checks must have consent from the individual prior to release of this type of personal information.
 The individual is normally entitled to copies of these references upon request, however certain exceptions apply.
-You may contact the Information + Privacy Coordinator for further information.
+You may contact the Information + Privacy Officer for further information.

 Freedom of Information

 Do I have to release information contained in personal or confidential files?
 All files should be considered releasable unless one of the exemptions under the Act applies.
-All requests must go through the Information + Privacy Coordinator who can advise you of the process.
+All requests must go through the Information + Privacy Officer who can advise you of the process.

 How does Emily Carr collect personal information from students and/or employees?
 The Act requires that forms used to collect personal information state the legal authority, specific purposes for collection, usage of the data and identify a person who can provide further information.
 Forms should also have sections to authorize release of certain information to certain third parties (i.e. Student Services to Alumni Association; HR to Bargaining Agents) if necessary.

 How long must I retain records that I have created?
 Section 31 of the Act states that “if a public body uses an individual’s personal information to make a decision that directly affects the individual, the public body must retain that information for at least ONE YEAR after using it, so that the individual has a reasonable opportunity to obtain access to it”.
 All records are therefore kept for a minimum of one year and possibly more depending on the record retention policy.